ietf-tools/xml2rfc/README.txt

-Rose                                                           [Page 11]
+Rose                                                           [Page 10]

-README                       xml2rfc v1.22                 February 2004
+README                       xml2rfc v1.23                    April 2004

 Appendix B.  rfc2629.xslt (courtesy of Julian Reschke)

    The file "rfc2629.xslt" can be used with an XSLT-capable formatter (i.e., IE6) to produce HTML.
 A word of warning though: the XSLT